MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 #Import SPMT Migration Module#
 Import-Module Microsoft.SharePoint.MigrationTool.PowerShell

-#Register the SPMT session with SPO credentials#
+#Register the SPMT session with SharePoint credentials#
 Register-SPMTMigration -SPOCredential $Global:SPOCredential -Force

 #Add two tasks into the session.
 One is SharePoint migration task, and another is File Share migration task.#